 Cllr Russ McPherson, who was elected Mayor for the civic year by fellow councillors at Cambridge City Council’s annual meeting last month, is once again carrying out engagements on behalf of the city following the easing of the lockdown.

 Since being elected, the Mayor has already visited some of the community hubs helping vulnerable people in Cambridge, while safely observing social distancing guidelines.
 He also visited some local shops and traders when city centre businesses started re-opening.

-Cllr Katie Thornburrow, Executive Councillor for Planning Policy and Open Spaces, said: “I know that many children and families will be delighted that our play areas are starting to open again, as they are an important places for many families, particularly those who may not have much outdoor space at home.
+Cllr Katie Thornburrow, Executive Councillor for Planning Policy and Open Spaces, said: “I know that many children and families will be delighted that our play areas are starting to open again, as they are important places for many families, particularly those who may not have much outdoor space at home.